indiqusdocs/yntraa/docs/Subscribers/Networking/VirtualFirewall/DeployingVNFandVMWithinVNF.md

 ![deployapiculus](img/deployapiculus.png)
 ## Creating a New Linux Instance

-To create a new Linux instance in Yntraa cloud platform, you must to configure parameters such as the zone, network, and operating system image.
+To create a new Linux instance in Yntraa Cloud, you must to configure parameters such as the zone, network, and operating system image.
 These options help ensure the VM is deployed in the correct environment and connected to the appropriate virtual network and firewall.

 The following steps guide you through the process of creating a new Linux instance based on your setup requirements: